 Two controllers come in the box, which means the machine is immediately ready for some multiplayer gaming.
 It's another key improvement over the original, and we're very thankful for it.

-If you really don't like the controllers, we've got a simple fix - if you're willing to splash a bit more cash that is.
+If you really don't like the controllers, we've got a simple fix – if you're willing to splash a bit more cash that is.
 8bitdo released a wireless controller for the SNES, which looks almost like the native one but with a slightly grayer face.
-Just pop the wireless accompanying wireless dongle into the slot where you'd place the standard controller wires and you're good to go!
+Just pop the accompanying wireless dongle into the slot where you'd place the standard controller wires and you're good to go!

-Functionality and user interface
+SNES Classic Mini: functionality and user interface

 Scrolling left and right allows you to choose from your list of games, which can be sorted by name, number of players, how recently they were played, release date, or publisher.